LibraryCarpentry/lc-wikidata/_episodes/05-intro_to_querying.md

 - "Key question (FIXME)"
 objectives:
  - "Understand what a query language is, and how SPARQL differs from, say, SQL"
- - "Be able to use SPARQL to query WikiData"
+ - "Be able to use SPARQL to query Wikidata"
  - "Potentially be able to use a tool like TABernacle (sp?) to edit based on a query?"
  - "Have a cursory knowledge of the plethora of Wikidata querying tools (and how they can be used by librarians"
  - "Understand purpose and potential usefulness of maintenance queries for identifying missing information"